loreleimoutiez/loreleimoutiez/README.md

 **Web dev | Enthralled by old tech & floppy disks 💾**

 - 💻 [On my spare time] Working on my website [taisezmoi.com](https://www.taisezmoi.com)
-- ☝️ Learning Vue.js, React, React Native & how not to depreciate my value on a daily basis as a human being
+- ☝️ Learning Vue.js, React, React Native among other things
 - 🩵 Flabbergasted by what github has to offer (and by the word 'flabbergasted' itself)

 You can find me on the main social networks under the pseudonym @taisezmoi, but be warned it may not be a good idea (I'm chatty).